haliliceylan/MUT4SLX/README.md

 # MUT4SLX

-MUT4SLX tool focuses on performing mutation testing on a model implemented in MATLAB/Simulink.
+The MUT4SLX tool focuses on performing mutation testing on a model implemented in MATLAB/Simulink.
 It applies various mutation operators to the model and generates Simulink model mutants.

 ## Description

-The Simulink Model Mutation Testing project provides a framework for generating mutants, and CSV file as an output.
-It utilizes the MATLAB environment to load the model, apply mutations, and collect outputs.
+The MUT4SLX tool provides a structured framework for systematically generating mutants and producing corresponding output files in CSV format.
+It leverages the MATLAB environment to load Simulink models, apply predefined mutation operators, and record the resulting outputs.

 # DEMO
 [![DEMO](http://img.youtube.com/vi/inud_NRGutc/0.jpg)](http://www.youtube.com/watch?v=inud_NRGutc)